jjg/RESTduino/README.md

 #RESTduino

-RESTduino is a simple Arduino sketch that provides a REST-like interface to the Arduino via the Ethernet Shield.
+RESTduino is a simple Arduino sketch that provides a REST-like interface to Arduino equipped with a network interface.
 The idea is to allow developers familiar with interacting with REST services a comfortable way to control physical devices using an Arduino (without having to write any Arduino code).

 You can see a crude demo video on YouTube here: http://www.youtube.com/watch?v=X-s2se-34-g